fdve/bcs_compiler_implementation/source/test_framework/README.md

 The input tests are located in the /test_files/front-end and /test_files/back-end subdirectory (there is currently no middle-end testing).

+gtest_main.cpp is where the tests are called and executed.

 ### Front-end testing
 Front-end testing works by
 1. either parsing the test file and checking if parsing errors occured.